alechenninger/inkwell/notes/event_loop.md

 output.
   - Dart loop?
 Depends.
 I do not believe StreamControllers satisfy this requirement due to dart doc's insistence that listeners are not all fired in order.
+- UI should be fast, smooth, and decoupled.
+  - Dart loop?
+Depends.
+I'm not sure StreamControllers satisfy this requirement, as callbacks are all triggered in microtasks which block rendering.
+That said, maybe we want that behavior in order to avoid exposing mid-frame states to the UI.
+Additionally, ideally we ran the entire story event loop in its own isolate and in that case it wouldn't matter that callbacks ran as microtasks.

+Was in the above list, but removed:

 - Listeners to the same event all have access to same, initial snapshot of the world.
 This has the effect of organizing listener callbacks into a single "frame" of execution.
   - Dart loop?
 No, we need to implement this state management ourselves or with a library.
+  - **Removed because unnecessarily complex.
+See below.**
 - Listeners also need access to the "next" state of the world, which necessarily may change from callback to callback within a frame.
 This is why a deterministic order of listener callbacks is important.
   - Dart loop?
 No, we need to implement this state management ourselves or with a library.
   - Is this really needed?
 An alternative would be to just wait to check the "next" state – schedule a callback, and in that callback check current state.
-- UI should be fast, smooth, and decoupled.
-  - Dart loop?
-Depends.
-I'm not sure StreamControllers satisfy this requirement, as callbacks are all triggered in microtasks which block rendering.
-That said, maybe we want that behavior in order to avoid exposing mid-frame states to the UI.
-Additionally, ideally we ran the entire story event loop in its own isolate and in that case it wouldn't matter that callbacks ran as microtasks.
+  - **Removed because unnecessarily complex.
+See below.**

 ## New take